 Hot water in bathtubs, showers, and sinks can cause severe harm because of the length of time the skin is exposed to the heat.
 A child falling into a tub filled with scalding hot water can cause fatal injuries.
 Even at 120 degrees, water can scald with 5 minutes of exposure.
 Tap water causes about 5,000 burns per year.

-Our personal injury lawyers help families after an injury at a hotel, motel, resort, restaurant, day care or other location or harm caused by a defective product.
+Our personal injury lawyers can help you and your scalded child get compensation with a burn lawsuit against a hotel, motel, resort, restaurant, day care or other location or harm caused by a defective product.